Dan6erbond/aPRAW/docs/api/models/submission/submission.rst

 Submission
 ==========

-This section describes the usage and members of the Submission model.

 A Submission can either be instantiated by using its ID, or by going through subreddits:

 .. code-block:: python3